To all students,

 The internet is a great resource but approach with caution.
 Any text from books and the internet should be in your own words, Marks will be lost if you cut and paste information.
 Judges are looking to read your project and not the internet’s project.

-The above points are some guidelines, so that we get as much as much out of the Project by completion in early January 2020.
-I will be visiting each school involved to help everyone with their project in October-November 2019.
-I look forward to meeting you and viewing your great work.
+The above points are some guidelines, so that we get as much as much out of the Project by completion in early January 2021.
+I will be liasing with each school involved to help everyone with their project in October-November 2020.
+I look forward to hearing about your great work.

 Thanks again and best of luck!

-Sponsors: Cork City Council, Cork Civic Trust, Learnit Lego Education, Sean Kelly at www.seankellyhorse.com.
+Sponsors: Cork City Council, Learnit Lego Education, Sean Kelly at www.seankellyhorse.com.
 Lifetime Lab, , Cllr.
 Kieran McCarthy